rkruk/gentoo-server-setup/README.md

 ```bash
 emerge -av net-firewall/ipset
 ```
-IPSET is extermelly needed to smartly block some countries. :/ <br>
+Coutry based rules in IPTABLES won't work without IPSET.
+So we need IPSET to smartly block some countries. :/ <br>

 Restore IPTABLES rules now to make them filter all network traffic: